Evagan2018/SDS-Examples/ST/B-U585I-IOT02A/README.md

 For executing the **recording** test, follow the steps below:

-1. Connect a second USB cable between Host and Alif AppKit J1 connector.
+1. Connect a second USB cable between Host and ST B-U585I-IOT02A board USB-C connector.
 2. Open in VS Code a Terminal Window and start the [SDSIO-Server](https://arm-software.github.io/SDS-Framework/main/utilities.html#sdsio-server) with `sdsio-server.py usb`
 3. Open the VS Code **Serial Monitor** and Start Monitoring the UART output.
-4. **Load and Run** the application on the Alif AppKit.
+4. **Load and Run** the application on the ST B-U585I-IOT02A board.
-5. Press the joystick (SW2) on the Alif AppKit to start recording.
+5. Press the **User** button on the ST B-U585I-IOT02A board to start recording.
-6. Press the joystick (SW2) again to stop recording.
+6. Press the **User** button again to stop recording.

 **Output of SDSIO Server**